google/go-cloud/internal/website/content/howto/secrets/open-keeper.md

-If you know that your program is always going to use a particular secret keeper provider or you need fine-grained control over the connection settings, you should call the constructor function in the driver package directly (like `awskms.NewKeeper`).
+If you know that your program is always going to use a particular secret keeper provider or you need fine-grained control over the connection settings, you should call the constructor function in the driver package directly (like `awskms.OpenKeeper`).
 However, if you want to change providers based on configuration, you can use `secrets.OpenKeeper`, making sure you ["blank import"][] the driver package to link it in.
 See the [documentation on URLs][] for more details.
 This guide will show how to use